Patches in Meta Spark Studio let you add interaction, animation and logic to effects. You can also use them to create materials.

 Let's take a closer look at how the patches in this graph makes this happen.

-Spark AR Studio offers different features to help you manage and organize your graph more easily.
+Meta Spark Studio offers different features to help you manage and organize your graph more easily.

 You can group patches to help organize your graph.
 You can also save patch groups to use again in other projects, and share with other creators.
 Find out more.

 You can cut, duplicate, copy and paste patches across different projects and across windows within the same project.
 This makes it easier to reuse patch graphs from Meta Spark templates and example projects from tutorials instead of rebuilding them yourself.

 To perform these actions, either select the option from the Edit menu or use the standard shortcuts.
 For example, to copy and paste a patch graph: